Anabaa/ECE532_FALL20_PROJECT_NabaaAli/results.md

 ![Figure1](https://github.com/Anabaa/ECE532_FALL20_PROJECT_NabaaAli/blob/pdf/singular_log.JPG)

-It is noticed that the most information is gained from the first five features.
+It is noticed that the most information is gained from the first five singular values.
 Three classifiers were trained in order to classify the cardiovascular disease.

 ### The residuals of the three Classifiers (LS,Ridge,LASSO)